 By Toni Vorobyova

-LONDON, Oct 8 (Reuters) - Britain's top share index slipped to three-month lows on Tuesday as weak data and downbeat analyst comments hit retailers and the fiscal deadlock in the United States kept broader sentiment subdued.
+LONDON, Oct 8 (Reuters) - Britain's top share index slipped to fresh three-month lows on Tuesday as retailers were hit by weak data and downbeat analyst comments and the fiscal deadlock in the United States kept broader sentiment subdued.

-In contrast to buoyant recent British data, retail sales growth slowed for a second month in September, according to BRC numbers.
+In stark contrast to the recent trickle of positive domestic data, British retail sales growth slowed for a second month in September, according to BRC numbers.

 Analyst notes on the sector were also downbeat, with Deutsche Bank cutting its full year earnings forecast for Marks & Spencer by 2 percent while Bernstein downgraded the stock to 'underperform'.

-M&S dropped 3.4 percent, while the FTSE 350 General Retail index lost 1.9 percent.
+Shares in M&S dropped 2.0 percent, the top blue-chip faller, while rival Next fell 1.6 percent and the FTSE 350 General Retail index lost 1.3 percent.

-Also among the top fallers were heavyweight miners like BHP Billiton, hit by slowing service sector growth in top metals consumer China.
+Also among the top fallers were heavyweight miners like Rio Tinto and BHP Billiton, hit by slowing service sector growth in top metals consumer China.

-Broader sentiment was also bruised by concerns a U.S. budget compromise may not be reached before an Oct.
+Broader sentiment was also bruised by the continued U.S. political deadlock, with the second week of government shutdown raising concerns a compromise may not be reached before an Oct.
 17 deadline for raising the country's debt ceiling.

 Britain's FTSE 100 - whose companies rely on the United States for nearly a quarter of their sales - has proved more vulnerable to the U.S. jitters than euro zone peers.

-The London index broke below technical support at the 200-day moving average, and has gone into oversold territory on the seven-day relative strength indicator (RSI).
+The weakness has seen the London index test technical support at the 200-day moving average in three of the past five sessions, and has pushed it into oversold territory on the seven-day relative strength indicator (RSI).